hype8912/return_rates/README.md

 Not all institutions offer all the terms listed just as not all institutions offer the account types listed.

 Some institutions offer what are called Jumbo accounts or Super-Jumbo accounts.
 Usually the minimum deposit amount for a Jumbo account is $100,000.
-The usually minimum amount for a Super-Jumbo account is $250,000.
+The usual minimum amount for a Super-Jumbo account is $250,000.

 ## Terms